-The guy who fixes my heating walks out after a half hour of work and says, it is not much just 80 bucks.
-Meanwhile the someone helps me with some programing C# charges a fraction of that.
+The guy who fixes my heating walks out after a half-hour of work and says, it is not much just 80 bucks.
+Meanwhile, the someone helps me with some programming C# charges a fraction of that.
 Have you ever calculated your salary as if it was an hourly wage?
 If you have not, I recommend you do.
 Why?
-By getting a better idea what you are really getting paid per hour you make a more realistic assessment of what they are paying you.
+By getting a better idea of what you are really getting paid per hour you make a more realistic assessment of what they are paying you.

 Wages are hourly or weekly earnings, while salaries more often calculated on a monthly basis.
-You earn a salary on 160 hours of work a month.
+You earn a salary of 160 hours of work a month.
 In contrast, wages earners are compensated on every hour.
-The difference between a consultant and a wage earners simply is consultants or freelancers are a white collar worker paid by hour, but with less steady work, but the idea is the same.
+The difference between a consultant and wage earners simply is consultants or freelancers are a white-collar worker paid by the hour, but with less steady work, but the idea is the same.

 Everyone knows salaries are better, right?
 You make more money.
 My reply is not always.
 Why?
 Because companies have a tendency to bleed you white, to get make sure their marginal product exceeds their marginal cost of employing you.
 I will give you a hint.
 It always does.